$5 million life insurance policy: What it is & how it works

 • The cost of children’s education

-Even if you’re a high-income earner who is approaching the point where you’ve saved enough money to fulfill your main financial obligations, or you don’t need coverage, it often makes sense from a financial security perspective to pay a relatively nominal premium for insurance — just as you would insure your house, car, or other assets.
+Even if you’re a high-income earner who’s saved enough money to cover your family, it often makes sense to pay a nominal premium for insurance — just as you would insure your house, car, or other assets.

 High-net-worth individuals can also use life insurance to: